Sahil12S/SFMLFlappyBIrd/readme.md

 5. Now create Pipe Class to load pipes in game.
 6. Create pipe movement and add land too.
 7. Randomize height of pipes.
+8. Draw Bird on screen and animate it.
+9. Create control with tap.